awsdocs/aws-iot-docs/developerguide/iot-sidewalk-add-destination.md

 **Rule name**
 The AWS IoT rule that is configured to process the device's data\.
 Your destination needs a rule to process the messages it receives\.
 Enter a rule name \(say **SidewalkRule**\) and then choose **Copy** to copy the rule name that you'll enter when creating the AWS IoT rule\.
 You can either choose **Create rule** to create the rule now or navigate to the [Rules](https://console.aws.amazon.com/iot/home#/create/rule) Hub of the AWS IoT console and create a rule with the name you copied\.

-  For more information about AWS IoT rules for destinations, see [Create rules to process LoRaWAN device messages](connect-iot-lorawan-destination-rules.md)\.
+  For more information about AWS IoT rules for destinations, see [ Create rules to process Sidewalk device messages](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sidewalk-create-rules.html)\.
 +

 **Role name**